Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 "I've survived something."
 The wolf as survivor.
 The animal that was hunted, poisoned, trapped, and came back.
 People who've been through difficult periods often gravitate toward wolf imagery.

 "I know my mythology."
-For Norse, Turkic, or Native-heritage wearers, the wolf connects to specific cultural stories.
+For Norse, Turkic, or Native American heritage wearers, the wolf connects to specific cultural stories.
 It's an identity marker as much as an aesthetic choice.

 Frequently Asked Questions